singh-man/books/crackingTheCoding/17_hard.md

 That  logic  is fine  for the  first element, but  what  about the  next  one?
 We would  immediately terminate validate(1), validate(7), and so on.

 Since the logic  was okay for the  first  element, what if we treated all subsequent elements like they're the first element of some new  subarray?
-This would  mean that we  start  validate(array[l]) at  index  1, validate(array[2]) at index 2, and  so on.
+This would  mean that we  start  validate(array[1]) at  index  1, validate(array[2]) at index 2, and  so on.

 What would  this look like?